radical-cybertools/radical.pilot/docs/source/testing.rst

 ============

-Along with RADICAL-Pilot functionalities, we are developing a growing set of task tests.
-The source code of the task tests can be found in ``src/radical/pilot/tests``.
-You can run the task tests via `pytest`:
+Along with RADICAL-Pilot functionalities, we are developing a growing set of unit tests.
+The source code of the unit tests can be found in ``src/radical/pilot/tests``.
+You can run the unit tests via `pytest`:

 .. code-block:: bash